Public Health (PUBH)

 Prerequisite: Instructor permission.

-Offers selected students recognition for their academic interest in public health and the opportunity to explore the discipline of public health in greater depth through the development of research proposal or project in the discipline.
-The content of the course and methods of study vary from semester to semester and depend upon the particular project under consideration.
-Instructor authorization is required to enroll in this course.
+To offer selected students recognition for their academic interests and ability and the opportunity to explore their disciplines to greater depth, the various departments from time to time offer Special Projects courses.
+The content of each course and the methods of study vary from semester to semester and depend on the particular project under consideration.
+Instructor authorization needed prior to enrollment.
+This course focuses on academic interest in projects pertaining to public health.

 Print Options